0xVector/mmo-rpg-unity/docs/index.md

 The `GameManager` event handler then deserializes the `data` field into a specific message type and processes it accordingly.
 These message types are defined by dataclasses in the `WebSockets.InMessageData` namespace.

+#### Outbound message flow

+The outbound messages originate in the `PlayerUpdater` class.
+While it is attached directly to the player GameObject, it is still fairly decoupled from it.
+It utilizes C# *events* and *Actions* to provide a way for the individual functional components of the player to signal new updates that need to be sent to the server.
+It sends them directly via the `WebSocketManager` to the server.
+It uses a similar approach to the inbound messages, where the types of messages are defined by dataclasses in the `WebSockets.OutMessageData` namespace, and these are, along with the `event` field, serialized into a JSON string and sent over the WebSocket connection.

 ### Game

 #### Prefabs